Australian media law raises questions about ‘pay for clicks’

 Peter Lewis, director of the Australia Institute’s Center for Responsible Technology think tank, said the monetary value of public interest journalism has yet to be established.

-“The reason it’s such as ephemeral process, if you like, is that no one’s ever tried this before,” Lewis told Australian Broadcasting Corp.
+“The reason it’s such as ephemeral process, if you like, is that no one’s ever tried this before,” Lewis said.

 “How do you value fact-based news absent advertising?
 News has always been valued on the back of how much ads that the outlet can sell.
 Because Google and Facebook have dominated the advertising market and taken that out of the equation, we’re now trying to work out the value of public interest journalism,” Lewis added.